 Harlech Castle is a 13th century castle situated in Harlech in Wales.
-It occupied a strategic defensive position overlooking the sea and it is known that an ancient Celtic fortress, Twr Branwen, had previously stood on the site.
+It occupied a strategic defensive position, sitting atop a sheer rocky crag overlooking the dunes and sea below.
+It is known that an ancient Celtic fortress, Twr Branwen, had previously stood on the site.

 The concentric castle stands on top of a steep cliff face ensuring that only the east side was open to attack.
 A strong twin-towered gatehouse, measuring 80 x 54 feet, guarded the entrance with the passageway containing three portcullises, doors and murder holes.